xgirma/react-testing/chapters/02/README.md

 Testing React component is very different from testing `actions` and `reducers`.

-    testing what renderes under what condition?
+    1. testing what renderes under what condition?

-    we also test how the component react to user interactions?
+    2. we also test how the component react to user interactions?

-    if i change a filter is the state of the component actually changing?
+    3. if I change a filter is the state of the component actually changing?

 ## Snapshot testing